 Krystyna Hoeg, CPA, is a corporate director and was the former President and Chief Executive Officer of Corby Distilleries Limited, a marketer and seller of spirits and wine.
 She occupied this position from October 1996 to February 2007.
 She joined the Allied Domecq group of companies in 1985 and held a number of senior financial positions with Hiram Walker & Sons Ltd., Hiram Walker – G&W Ltd., Allied Domecq Spirits and Wine and Hiram Walker and Sons Limited, lastly as Senior Vice-President of Finance – the Americas.
 Ms. Hoeg is currently a director of Imperial Oil Limited and also serves on the boards of Revera Inc., Samuel, Son & Co.
 Limited, and Arterra Wines Canada, all three of which are private companies.
 She is a past director of Sun Life Financial Inc., Canadian Pacific Railway Limited, Shoppers Drug Mart Corporation and Cineplex Galaxy Income Fund and was a director of Ganong Bros.
 Limited, a private company.
 Ms. Hoeg is a past chairperson of the board of directors of Michael Garron Hospital.
 She was a director of the Woodrow Wilson Center, Canadian Institute (Advisory Council), Green Shield Canada and St. Michael’s Hospital Foundation, as well as the Business Advisory Council of United Nations Office for Project Services.
 Ms. Hoeg is a Chartered Professional Accountant (1982) and holds a Bachelor of Science from McMaster University, and a Bachelor of Commerce and a Masters of Science from the University of Windsor.

-Adam Gray is a managing partner of Coliseum Capital Management, a private firm that makes long-term investments in both public and private companies.
-He also serves as non-executive Chairman of Redflex Holdings Limited (which is listed on the Australian Securities Exchange) and serves on the board of Purple Innovation, Inc. Mr. Gray previously served on the board of directors of The Pas Group Limited; Blue Bird Corporation; DEI Holdings, Inc.; and Benihana Inc. Previously, Mr. Gray served as Executive Vice President, Strategic Projects and Capital Management at Burger King Corp., held several executive positions with the Metromedia Restaurant Group, and worked at Kluge & Co. and Morgan Stanley.
+Mr. Gray is a managing partner and co-founder of Coliseum Capital Management, LLC, a private firm that makes long-term investments in both public and private companies.
+Mr. Gray has served on the board of directors of NFI Group Inc. since March 2012, the board of Purple Innovation, Inc. since February 2018 and the board of directors of Blue Bird Corporation since December 2021.
+Mr. Gray served on the board of directors of the Pas Group Limited from February 2016 until January 2020 (including as its non-executive Chairman since August 2017), Redflex Holdings Limited from December 2013 until June 2021 (including as its non-executive Chairman since February 2014), Blue Bird Corporation from February 2015 until September 2017, DEI Holdings, Inc. from February 2009 until June 2011, and Benihana Inc. from September 2010 until August 2012.
+Prior to founding Coliseum, Mr. Gray served as Executive Vice President, Strategic Projects, and Capital Management at Burger King Corp, held several executive positions with the Metromedia Restaurant Group, and worked at Kluge & Co. and Morgan Stanley.
 Mr. Gray holds both a BSE in Finance from the Wharton School of Business and a BS in Mechanical Engineering from the School of Engineering & Applied Science at the University of Pennsylvania.

 Katherine S. Winter is currently the vice president & general manager, Autonomous Transportation & Infrastructure Division of Intel Corporation.
 At Intel, Ms. Winter manages a global organization, which delivers comprehensive solutions for Smart Cities, Mobile Automation and Transportation.
 She leads a team that is developing increasingly sophisticated platforms for a variety of commercial and consumer market segments, including: Advanced Driver Assist Systems (ADAS) and Autonomous Driving (AD), Automated Mobile Robots (AMR) and In Vehicle Infotainment (IVI).
 Prior to joining Intel, Ms. Winter was VP, Software & Services, Automated Driving for Delphi Electronics & Safety, where she led automated driving efforts, global new-growth strategies for embedded and aftermarket software products, and cloud-based automotive and consumer services.
 Prior to that, Ms. Winter held a number of senior R&D and business positions at Motorola in cellular infrastructure, telematics, and mobile phones.
 Ms. Winter holds a Bachelor of Science in Industrial Engineering from University of Illinois and a Masters of Business Administration from The University of Chicago.